Jumpstart your 5G Edge development now

 Where is AWS Wavelength available today and which services are supported?

 5G Edge and AWS Wavelength are available in a growing number of cities across the country.
-You can now build applications at the network edge across seven Wavelength Zones in:
+You can now build applications at the network edge across nineteen Wavelength Zones in:

 - Atlanta (us-east-1-wl1-atl-wlz-1)